human-conditions/yodrew.github.io-original/_pages/other-writings/individualism.md

 ##### immutable

 Whatever forms legislation, defense, and adjudication take in a society, they make up its state.
 Every society morally sanctions certain uses of force through these institutions.
 Man is a volitional being, thus fallible.
-Principles must guide his actions, personally and socially, especially in his of force.
+Principles must guide his actions, personally and socially, especially his use of force.

+Every society has a state of some kind.
 A state is an immutable institution of any society.
 It is not whether a society will have one, but what kind it has.
 It is axiomatic.
-State power would be needed to abolish states, as in the anarchist fantasy.
+State power (organized force) would be needed to abolish states and keep them abolished, as in the anarchist fantasy.
 It is impossible.

 A state could be the centralized, monopolizing, established beast we are used to.
 Or it could be distributed, internally competitive, and open-source.
-A new Individualist Party advocates a distributed state to best support individuals in the exercise of our natural rights to life, liberty, and property.
+A new Individualist Party would advocate a distributed state to best support individuals in the exercise of our natural rights to life, liberty, and property.

 #### individualist distributed hyperstate

 This is a state that is:

-- based on individualist principles
+- based on individualist principles (the rights of man)
 - embodied by individuals throughout the population
 - of maximum size in terms of number of participants, amount of laws (through contracts), degree of control exercised (by individuals of their own affairs), and amount of power held by them in total.